Welxi/ProcSimPy/docs/source/guides/setting_up_your_experiment.md

 - the Orchestration Objects
 - the Nodes to describe the model desired

-Knowledge of both of these aspects will be require to create a valid model and experiment.
-A set of examples have been provided [[here]]
+Knowledge of both of these aspects will be required to create a valid model and experiment.
+A set of examples have been provided {{here}}
 ## Orchestration Objects
 #### Experiment
 Controlling running iterations of the experiment and handles collecting and handling of results output and post processing